 On the east side of East River Road, the Absaroka Beartooth Wilderness stretches on for miles.
 A popular hiking trail leads to Pine Creek Falls over fairly level terrain and follows Pine Creek.
 The hike to the falls is 2.5 miles out and back.
 The trail continues 4 miles with a lot of elevation gain to a pristine alpine lake.

 Pro Tip: Traveling on East River Road, look for signs to Pine Creek Recreation Area/Luccock Park Road soon after you pass Pine Creek schoolhouse.
-Be bear aware as you hike -- make noise and carry bear spray.
-Allow one to two hours for the hike to the falls.
+Be bear aware as you hike — make noise and carry

 The site of a small gold rush, Emigrant Gulch and the town that grew up as a result of mining survives now on tourism and outdoor recreation.
 It’s roughly midway between Livingston and Gardiner, off U.S. Highway 89.
 If you’re making a whole day of the trip between Livingston and Gardiner, Emigrant has a few restaurants to check out.
 The Wildflour Bakery makes breakfast and desserts from scratch.
 Follow Yer Nose BBQ serves award-winning barbecue.
 Both are closed during “freezin’ season.”